matbun/ML4Fires/README.md

 | _Burned Areas - MERGE_ | - | `merge_ba` | (**time**, lat, lon) | ha | _Computed_ |
 | _Valid mask (B.A.) - MERGE_ | - | `merge_ba_valid_mask` | (**time**) | 0-1| _Computed_ |

-### Input Data Preparation
+## Input Data Preparation

 #### Choosing the variables

-SeasFire Cube v3 provides a list of 59 variables on a regular grid that are related to wildfires in an xArray dataset stored in `.zarr` format.
-From these, a subset of 12 variables was chosen.
+SeasFire Cube v3 provides a list of 59 climate variables on a regular grid that are related to wildfires in an xArray dataset stored in `.zarr` format.
+As described previously in the [Data](#overview-1) section, a subset of 12 climate variables was chosen.
 Most of them have _time_, _latitude_ and _longitude_ as their coordinates.
 Other variables, such as `fcci_ba_valid_mask` and `gwis_ba_valid_mask`, have only _time_ coordinates.
 Finally, the variable `lsm` has _latitude_ and _longitude_ as its coordinates; this is because the Land-Sea Mask is a binary map of water bodies.

 #### Preprocessing data